 Other sectors of the Philippine business process outsourcing (BPO) industry are likewise experiencing expansions, causing them to open more high-paying positions for fresh grads.
 Following the tourism sect’s top spot are information technology (IT), healthcare, customer service, banking, legal services, and education.
 These industries that BPO companies cater, particularly IT and healthcare, are among the top growth drivers of the local outsourcing business.

 Fresh grad’s choice

-Do you want your culturally diverse consumer base to receive customer service from people with knowledge of your customers’ culture and language?
+Do you want your culturally diverse consumer base to receive customer service from customer experience experts knowledgeable about culture and language?
 Open Access BPO‘s multilingual call center can help reach your international customers better.
+Contact us today!